yaqwsx/bcthesis/symdivine.md

 action is performed (`load` or `store` on a globally visible variable is interpreted or an safety property is violated).
-It effectively squashes effect of multiple instruction with no visible action to single transition and thus hides remove unnecessary thread interleaving and produces smaller multi-state spaces equivalent with the original one (for safety properties and \ltl formulae with no next operator).
+It effectively squashes effect of multiple instruction with no visible action to single transition and thus remove unnecessary thread interleaving and produces smaller multi-state spaces equivalent with the original one (for safety properties and \ltl formulae with no next operator).
 For details of implementation we kindly refer to todo citatce vojta

 To illustrate the interpreter operation, we present \autoref{fig:codegeneration}
 and \autoref{fig:generation}.
 The first figure shows an example of a simple C